surge-downloader/Surge/docs/SETTINGS.md

 ## Configuration File

-Surge stores its configuration in a `settings.json` file located in the application data directory:
+You can **access the settings in TUI** or if you prefer from the `settings.json` file located in the application data directory:
 - **Windows:** `%APPDATA%\surge\settings.json`
 - **macOS:** `~/Library/Application Support/surge/settings.json`
 - **Linux:** `~/.config/surge/settings.json`